Skip to content

 ) -> Sequence[Tool]:

-"""Middleware to inject compressed tool descriptions into the get_tool_schema tool and suppress backend tools.
+"""Middleware to inject compressed tool descriptions and suppress backend tools.

 Returns: